philbowles/h4plugins/docs/things.md

 * BinaryThing calls a user-defined function with `bool` value when `on`,`off`,`toggle` or `switch` command is received
 * BinarySwitch drives a GPIO HIGH or LOW when  `on`,`off`,`toggle` or `switch` command is received
-* ConditionalThing is a BinaryThing that only operates when user-defined funtion returns `true`
+* ConditionalThing is a BinaryThing that only operates when user-defined function returns `true`
-* ConditionalSwitch is a BinarySwitch that only operates when user-defined funtion returns `true`
+* ConditionalSwitch is a BinarySwitch that only operates when user-defined function returns `true`

 ---